 - Set thermostat to no higher than 62F in winter and no lower than 78F in summer

 - Turn on cold water first, then adjust temperature with hot water knob

 - Turn water on low, soap does not require much pressure to be washed off

 - Promptly report leaking faucets

 The average lighting and plug load dropped about 34% from 2009 to 2010, and a mere 2% from 2010 to 2011.
 Although this percentage is small, it still reflects a savings due to the behavioral changes of the occupants in the building.

-However, it is safe to assume that if the energy conscious occupants of Holdsworth Hall can further reduce the energy consumption of the building through this program, then other buildings where energy conservation is not a major concern of the occupants can absolutely benefit from the implementation of this program.
+However, it is safe to assume that if the energy conscious occupants of Holdsworth Hall can further reduce the energy consumption of the building through this program, then other buildings, with occupants that are not majorly concerned with energy conservation, can absolutely benefit from the implementation of this program.